Aethelred-The-Ready/hf-mission-planner/README.md

 # High Frontier mission planner on steroid
-This project is a fork of an already existing [HF4 mission planner ](https://nornagon.github.io/hf-mission-planner).
+This project is a fork of a [fork https://github.com/MironSz/hf-mission-planner/tree/master] of an already existing [HF4 mission planner ](https://nornagon.github.io/hf-mission-planner).

 This is a ~cheating tool~   ~fun killer~ mission planner for the board game [High Frontier](https://boardgamegeek.com/boardgame/281655/high-frontier-4-all).
 It can help you to find the best route from one place in the solar system to another.
 It's built in the browser, so there's nothing to download or install.